IncredibleHolg/OverviewerDocker/README.md

 docker run  -v $PWD/test-map:/WRK/test-map  --rm -ti mc-overview-test:latest ./rendertest.sh
 ```

-Use own worldsave, remember to enable read access to the files.
+Use your own worldsave, remember to enable read access to the files.
 Assume $WORLDSAVES is the path to the folder, containing your rendertest19 folder.

 ```bash